vyos/vyos-documentation/docs/routing/bgp.rst

 .. cfgcmd:: set protocols bgp <asn> parameters bestpath as-path confed

-   This command specifies that the length of confederation path sets and sequences should should be taken into account during the BGP best path decision process.
+   This command specifies that the length of confederation path sets and sequences should be taken into account during the BGP best path decision process.

 .. cfgcmd:: set protocols bgp <asn> parameters bestpath as-path multipath-relax